 - Soften the remaining 4 TBS of butter, and mix with the confectioner’s sugar until smooth and creamy.
 Beat in the egg yolks one at a time, until incorporated, and then add the lemon extract and remaining 3/4 c. of coconut.
 Set aside.
 In a large bowl, toss blueberries, lemon juice, sugar, and cornstarch, and let sit 5 minutes.

 - While berries are macerating, roll out chilled dough on a floured counter into a 10-inch circle about 1/8 inch thick.
 Roll the dough loosely over the rolling pin to transfer to the 9-inch pie tin, and drape over the tin.
 Press the crust into the bottom and edges of the pan, then use a knife to cut the excess from the rim.
 Roll together the scraps and freeze for a later pie.

 - Spread the coconut filling evenly across the bottom of the pie.
 Top with the blueberries and their juices.
-Remove the topping from the fridge and use a fork to break it into small pieces.
+Remove the topping from the freezer and use a fork to break it into small pieces.
 Scatter these pieces over the top of the pie.
 Bake the pie for 40-45 minutes, until crust and topping is golden-brown and berries are bubbling.